hardpixel/minelab/README.md

 Using the build script you can also override any variable definition by providing a custom override scss file like this:

 ```
-./build.sh path-to-override.scss
+./build.sh path-to-override-directory
 ```

-in effect, build.sh will replace the file sass/override.scss with the content of the provided file in argument.
-To reset the override simply run ./build.sh without any override argument
+in effect, build.sh will replace the files _overrides.scss, _variables_overrides.scss, and _variables_usage_overrides.scss files in the sass directory with the content of the provided file in argument.
+To reset the override simply run ./build.sh -c to ignore the overrides (clear)

 ```
-./build.sh
+./build.sh -c
 ```

+By default build.sh looks in the overrides directory to find these files, and use them if present.

 #### Manually